-With the number of worldwide email users fast approaching 2.9 billion, email reaches far more consumers than many other channels, and 74% of people prefer brands to communicate with them via email.
+With worldwide email users being 4.26 million, email reaches far more consumers than many other channels.
+Still, in 2022, up to 70% of consumers want brands to communicate with them via email.

 Of course, you won’t be the only one reaching out to consumers this way.
 They’re bombarded with hundreds of brand messages a day.
-With so many messages, making your brand stand out among the rest might sound like a tall order.
+With so many messages, making your brand stand out might sound like a tall order.
 But it doesn’t have to be.

 Here are a few actionable tips from email strategy experts that can help you start or improve your Black Friday email marketing campaign.

-If you already have an email subscriber list that has a segment dedicated to people who have purchased from you on previous Black Fridays, you can use that segment to retarget them again this year.
+If you already have an email subscriber list with a segment dedicated to people who purchased from you on previous Black Fridays, you can use that segment to retarget them again this year.
 But don’t blindly send out an email to everyone on that list.
-Be sure to check who is still active with your company, or better yet shown a recent interest in purchasing from you, so you don’t waste any effort.
+Be sure to check who is still active with your company or, better yet, has shown a recent interest in purchasing from you, so you don’t waste any effort.

 Email retargeting can also be used for those that haven’t made a purchase yet.

-As of 2017, an average of 69% of consumers abandon their online shopping carts due to a price that doesn't match their expectations, finding a better price elsewhere, or just not being ready to purchase.
-According to Optinmonster, shopping cart abandonment leads to $4 trillion in lost revenue.
-That’s why it’s so important to retarget customers who abandon their carts via email before they forget about you completely.
+As of 2022, an average of 69.99% of consumers abandon their online shopping carts due to a price that doesn't match their expectations, finding a better price elsewhere, or just not being ready to purchase.
+According to Shopify, shopping cart abandonment causes eCommerce stores to lose $18 billion in revenue.
+That’s why it’s essential to retarget customers who abandon their carts via email before they forget about you.